Free Trade Agreements

 b) An agreement on agricultural products:

-In addition to Protocol 3 to the EEA Agreement, providing for tariff preferences for processed agricultural products, a bilateral agreement is in force between Iceland and the EU from 2007 on tariff preferences for unprocessed agricultural products.
-The agreement will be replaced by a new agreement on tariff preferences for basic agricultural products which will enter into force on 1 May 2018.
+In addition to Protocol 3 to the EEA Agreement, providing for tariff preferences for processed agricultural products, a bilateral agreement is in force between Iceland and the EU from 2018 on tariff preferences for unprocessed agricultural products.
+The agreement from 2018 replaced an agreement from 2007 on the same issue.

 3. The EFTA convention